jeffThompson/CreativeProgramming1/Resources/Week09_Animation/README.md

 Resolution|A group of chords can create harmonic tension, then "resolved."
 Sempre|Always.
 For example, sempre forte would mean always loud.
 Sempre piu|Always more.
-Solo"For one player (musician), or to be played alone.
+Solo|For one player (musician), or to be played alone.
 Tempo|The rate of speed of a musical work.